 Contact us to make an appointment with the Returning Officer to view nomination papers.

-If you know of someone who voted even though they were ineligible, Contact Us to report it to the Returning Officer.
+If you know of someone who voted even though they were ineligible, contact us to report it to the Returning Officer.

 Penalties for someone who votes knowing that they have no right to do so may include:

 Yes.
-If you have concerns, Contact Us for information on the steps you will need to take.
+If you have concerns, contact us for information on the steps you will need to take.

-A recount may be made if a candidate, official agent or a scrutineer presents a valid reason that the count of votes is inaccurate.
+A recount may be made if the Returning Officer is shown reasonable grounds by a candidate, official agent or a scrutineer that the count of votes is inaccurate.
 The Returning Officer may also consider a recount based on the number of rejected ballots, valid ballots objected to, or any administrative or technical errors.
-You must file a recount application by 4 p.m. on October 18, 2017.
+For more information on recount, see Local Authorities Election Act.

-Yes, but if that person has been convicted of an election offence (federal, provincial or local) within the past 10 years, they are not allowed to run in the election.
+Yes; however, if that person has been convicted of an election offence (federal, provincial or local) within the past 10 years, they are not allowed to run in the election.
 Ineligibility to run in a local election is outlined in section 22 of the Local Authorities Election Act.